 A. Duration of Training: Minimum of 120 hours of advanced training taught by a Certified Trainer.

-B. Demonstration of the ability to identify the following basic skills, techniques patterns and concepts of NLP and to utilize these competently with self and with others.
+B. Demonstrating the ability to identify the following basic skills, techniques, patterns, and concepts of NLP and utilize these competently with self and others.

 2. Design individualized interventions (generative and remedial)